Frequently asked questions – 3D printing

 The vibratory finishing minimally removes particles from the surface and can, for example, anticipate the shrinkage of a plain bearing.
 It is a cost-effective and quick form of after-treatment, but is ineffective in places that the sliding bodies do not reach (e.g. inner edges, channels).
 The process is only suitable for smaller components with simple geometries.

 The chemical smoothing process dissolves the plastic on the surface of the component.
-After the solvent has evaporated, a dense surface remains, while the untreated component always has a certain porosity, which plays a role in the use of lubricants, adhesives, compressed air as well as vacuum.
+After the solvent has evaporated, a dense surface remains, while the untreated component always have a certain porosity, which plays a role in the use of lubricants, adhesives, compressed air as well as vacuum.
 This surface treatment produces even smoother surfaces than vibratory grinding, but also means a higher surcharge as well as a longer delivery time of the component of 9-12 working days.

 Both surface treatments can be configured and ordered directly online in the iglidur Designer in the “Finishing” tab.